 Business Contacts Database

+Contents

 The business contacts database (paragraph 2.1.3) is used to populate business contact details in documents based on the default Letter Microsoft Word template.
 It may be edited by any user, but all changes will be overwritten when the Automated Template System is updated.
 It is thus important to centrally manage and change this database and distribute it via the Automated Template System release package.
-This database only consists of one table, which defines the contents of the recipient’s Name drop-down list when using the Update Document utility (paragraph 4.3.1.1.3.1).
-The Designation and Recipient Address edit boxes’ information is populated upon selecting a contact.
+This database defines the contents of the recipient’s company, company address, name and designation when using the Letter template’s Update Document utility (paragraph 4.3.1.1.3.1).

+The following tables, with pre-populated example data, are included in the database:

+BusinessContacts

+All entries in the Company column are selected with a drop-down list of values defined in the Companies table.